jst-qaml/risk-weaver/README.md

 For example, when not existing pedestrian is detected as pedestrian and it is false positive, the value of the confusion matrix is 293.
 When pedestrian is detected as pedestrian, the value of the confusion matrix is 3810.

+Next "risk-weaver-exe generate-risk-weighted-dataset" command generates a risk weighted dataset.
+It outputs the same format with the evaluate command, and it also outputs the risk weighted dataset in COCO format.

+In this example, the number of groundtruth's pedestrian not detecting as pedestrian becomes 5159.
+The value is 822 in the original dataset.
+The risk value changes from 511706.25 to 2357411.65.
+It is about 4 times larger than the original dataset.
+Because the risk definition of groundtruth's pedestrian is 30 times larger than the other categories.

+If the risk value does not increase as expected, redefine the risk definition.

 ```bash
 $ risk-weaver-exe evaluate -s 0.4 -i 0.5 "coco annotation json file of ground truth" "coco result json file"
 #CocoFile    , "coco annotation json file of ground truth"